kennyfans/news.hcmfifa/wp-content/plugins/wp-statistics/readme.txt

 This release updates some core code to do with timezones, hence the change to version 9.0, if you see any issues with timezones, please let us know.
 In addition, you may see an increase in your visits count as a race condition that dropped some visits has been resolved.

 == Changelog ==
+= 9.6.4 =
+* Release Date: September 15, 2015
+* Updated: Support new browscap.ini file format.

+= 9.6.3 =
+* Release Date: September 11, 2015
+* Updated: The database update nag link to the optimization page instead of the settings page.
+* Updated: Handle the case where the downloads haven't happened yet.
+* Fixed: In some cases the extenrals tab would show the wrong date for the next scheduled update.
+* Fixed: In some cases the Piwik and other features may not be enabled even when the checkboxes were selected.
+* Fixed: If no page id was passed in on the pagestats shortcode the wrong default for page id would be used and no stats would be displayed.

+= 9.6.2 =
+* Release Date: September 5, 2015
+* Added: Search table to the empty table list.
+* Added: Search table size to the optimization page.
+* Added: Updated SQL calls to the pages table to use $wpdb->prepare() to protect against SQL inject attacks.
+* Fixed: Check of $wp_roles type as it is an object and not an array which caused only admins to be able to view the statistics.
+* Fixed: Top referring only displayed search engines.
+* Updated: Layout of the maintenance tab.

+= 9.6.1 =
+* Release Date: September 4, 2015
+* Fixed: Error with undeclared global $WP_Statistics when updating the database.
+* Added: Re-validation of the current database updates required when loading the optimization page.

+= 9.6 =
+* Release Date: September 3, 2015
+* Added: New admin notices for if the database requires updates.
+* Added: Page/post id field to pagestats shortcode.
+* Added: Ask.com to search engine list, disabled by default.
+* Fixed: Display of the dashboard referrers widget.
+* Fixed: incorrect table name when dropping the old 'AString' field.
+* Fixed: Error message if the global $wp_roles hadn't been set when we accessed it.
+* Fixed: When exporting, no data was exported.
+* Fixed: When excluding countries, multiple entries would not be parsed correctly.
+* Updated: Purging code now includes the search table.
+* Updated: Search conversion code to limit the number of records retreived to 10000 and then loop through them to ensure we don't run out of memory during the conversion process.
+* Updated: Cleaned up the admin notices code.
+* Updated: Persian translation.
+Thanks Ali Zeinali.

+= 9.5.3 =
+* Release Date: August 19, 2015
+* Added: More robust error reporting if a plugin table is missing.
+* Added: Support to export the search table.
+* Fixed: The install script for older versions of MySQL (5.0.x).
+* Fixed: Export script no longer generates errors when exporting an empty table.
+* Fixed: WP_Debug error on $crawler when it was an object but didn't have the right properties (aka wasn't the right object).
+* Fixed: Sidebar widget works again in WordPress 4.3.

+= 9.5.2 =
+* Release Date: August 8, 2015
+* Fixed: XSS issue with top-referrers page, thanks Swift Security (http://swiftsecurity.swte.ch/).
+* Updated: If the GeoIP code is disabled, the warning message was pointing to the old GeoIP tab instead of the new Externals tab.
+* Updated: French translation.

+= 9.5.1 =
+* Release Date: August 4, 2015
+* Fixed: Issue with verifying the WP Statistics tables exist on databases with hyphens in their names.
+* Updated: Arabic translation.

+= 9.5 =
+* Release Date: August 3, 2015
+* Added: Referrer Spam exclusions using the Piwik Referrer Spam Blacklist (see Statistics->Settings->Externals to enable).
+* Added: Code to remove 'AString' column if it exists in the visitors table during upgrades (bug in a older previous version of WP Statistics erroneously created it).
+* Fixed: Duplicate key name warning during upgrades for 'date_ip_agent' index.
+* Fixed: Warning on 'date_ip' index does not exist when trying to drop it during upgrades.
+* Updated: Storing of search engine/words data is now in it's own table for better performance.
+* Updated: Combined the GeoIP and browscap tabs in settings in to the Externals tab.
+* Updated: GeoIP library to V 2.3.1.

 = 9.4.1 =
 * Release Date: July 9, 2015
 * Fixed: SQL injection security issue for users with access to the admin pages.